 Do NOT buy a pale yellow tamanu oil, for it will have been deresinated and thus robbed of its most special compounds.
 A darker, richer yellow is acceptable, because cold pressed oils have natural variation too.
 A thick consistency is optimal.

-This Gio Naturals Certified Organic Tamanu Oil fits all the requirements and gives this ancient oil the best chance at helping your acne.
+This Pursito Organic Tamanu Seed Oil fits all the requirements and gives this ancient oil the best chance at helping your acne.

 Follow your natural instincts and if you successfully get in touch with your lizard brain, or maybe primitive ape brain in our case, you will know from sight and smell exactly which tamanu oil is the best.